Using Fortanix Data Security Manager for MongoDB Client-Side Field-Level Encryption

 This article describes how to integrate Fortanix-Data-Security-Manager (DSM) with the MongoDB Client-Side Field-Level Encryption (CSFLE) to securely manage encryption keys and protect sensitive data before storing it in MongoDB.

-CSFLE ensures that data is encrypted on the client-side before being sent to the database, so MongoDB never has access to unencrypted data.
-In MongoDB Enterprise, a master key is the encryption keys.
-It encrypts the DEK which is used to encrypt required fields in a client-side document.
+CSFLE ensures that data is encrypted on the client-side before being sent to the database, so that MongoDB never has access to unencrypted data.
+In MongoDB Enterprise, a Customer Master Key (CMK) is the encryption key.
+It encrypts the Data Encryption Key (DEK), which is used to encrypt required fields in a client-side document.
+By default, this CMK is created by the libmongocryptd library as a 96-byte secret and stored in Fortanix DSM.

 2.0 Prerequisites